resal81/PyTopol/test/systems/README.md

 ## Tests

-The `_config.py` includes the configuration of the tests.
-In particular, edit the paths to NAMD, GROMACS and `psf2top.py`.
+The `_config.py` includes the configuration for the tests.
+In particular, edit the paths for NAMD, GROMACS and `psf2top.py`.

 Then you can run the tests by: